Analysis | Can Trump Win a China Trade War? We May Soon Find Out: QuickTake

 U.S. President Donald Trump on June 15 said the U.S. would soon begin imposing tariffs on $50 billion worth of Chinese imports, in response to what he has called decades of theft of American know-how.
-He threatened even more tariffs, which act like a tax on imports, if Beijing retaliates.
 China immediately said it would respond with “equal scale, equal intensity.”
+Trump then threatened to target another $200 billion of Chinese goods for tariffs, which act like a tax on imports.
 The latest melee follows Trump’s June 1 imposition of levies on steel and aluminum imports from Canada, Mexico and the European Union.
 Those countries had also swiftly reacted with tariff threats of their own.
 The metal levies had already taken effect in much of the rest of the world.
 Economists see a risk that the world is headed toward an all-out trade war, one the World Trade Organization may be ill-equipped to respond to.

 1. What is a trade war?